TolgaS92/CryptoCars/README.md

 - Create an Account

-- Search for the vin number
+- Search using the VIN number

-- Check the market value of the car, in USD, BTC, ETH, DOGE coin
+- Check the market value of the car in USD, BTC, ETH, DOGE coin

-- Save your searched car into your saved page, or delete it.
+- Save your searched car into your saved page or delete it.

-- In future you can sell your car through our website.
+- In the future you can sell your car through our website.

 ![Home Page](assets/homepage.JPG)